Contact Us

 To evaluate a patient, a practitioner must establish a bona fide practitioner-patient relationship and evaluate the patient in-person.
 Thereafter, as an established patient, the practitioner may see the patient via telehealth.
 KRS 216B.010(1) defines a bona fide practitioner-patient relationship as a treating or consulting relationship where the medical cannabis practitioner has: examined the patient’s past medical and psychiatric history, history of substance use, and conducted a thorough examination; discussed risks, benefits, limitations, and alternatives to medical cannabis; discussed potential drug interactions; obtained written patient consent; and established with the patient the expectation that the practitioner will provide follow-up care.
 Finally, before signing off on a medical cannabis application for the patient, the practitioner must review and analyze the patient’s KASPER data.

-Generally, when a patient is evaluated by a provider in any setting, even if the purpose of the evaluation is to determine whether the patient can be certified for a medical cannabis card, if the practitioner conducts an evaluation, identifies a chief complaint, and determines services are medically necessary, then the visit should be covered by insurance.
-Medicare does not generally cover medical cannabis, and coverage of medical cannabis will vary by commercial insurance carrier.
-A practitioner should be able to bill for the patient encounter as long as he or she complies with standard billing guidelines.
+Generally, when a patient is evaluated by a provider in any setting, even if the purpose of the evaluation is to determine whether the patient can be certified for a medical cannabis card, if the practitioner conducts an evaluation, identifies a chief complaint, and determines services are medically necessary, then the visit could be covered by insurance, depending on the commercial insurance plan and billing codes used.
+Medicare and Medicaid do not cover medical cannabis since cannabis is illegal at the federal level.
+A practitioner or patient should contact the appropriate individual commercial insurance carrier to confirm coverage.
 While a practitioner does not have to issue an Advance Beneficiary Notice (ABN) to a medical cannabis patient, it would be prudent to inform patients that Medicare does not cover medical cannabis.

 Under state law, a medical cannabis practitioner may not have any ownership interest or investment in or a compensation agreement with a licensed cannabis retail or production business.
 Practitioners must adhere to their respective licensing board’s laws and regulations.
 Both the KBML and KBN have promulgated extensive regulations regarding professional standards for medical cannabis practitioners (201 KAR 9:067 and 201 KAR 20:067, respectively).